sebastiw/edts/README.md

   The path to any custom plt on which to base dialyzer analyses on.
 You only have to set this if the plt in dialyzer's default location (`$DIALYZER_PLT` or `$HOME/.dialyzer_plt`, in that order) is not appropriate for the project.
-The plt-file will not be overwritten.
+  The plt-file pointed to will not be overwritten, but instead used as a base when building the new plt-file for the project, which will be located in your `edts-data-directory`.

   - `app-include-dirs`